© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Aldringham Common, 300m east of Stone House is a scheduled monument protected by Historic England under reference 1011440.
 View the official record →

-Bowl barrow on Aldringham Common, 300m east of Stone House, is a Bronze Age burial monument located in Suffolk.
+Bowl barrow on Aldringham Common, 300m east of Stone House is a Bronze Age funerary monument consisting of a circular earthen mound characteristic of burial practices in prehistoric Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011440.

 Bowl barrow on Aldringham Common, 300m east of Stone House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011440.